-Base Titanium’s commitment to encourage collective responsibility for the environment forms the basis of the Education Programme.
+Our commitment to encourage collective responsibility for the environment forms the basis of our environmental education programme.

-Working with our host communities, partner organisations, conservation groups and environmental experts, we create awareness of the importance of environmental protection, pollution prevention, biodiversity conservation and development in an environmentally responsible manner.
+Working through presentations, training and workshops, the programme aims to create awareness in host communities and schools of the importance of environmental protection, pollution prevention, biodiversity conservation and environmentally responsible development.

-In conjunction with the members of the Herpetology Section of the National Museums of Kenya, community education in conservation of reptiles and amphibians has been initiated.
-A snake identification poster has been designed and printed for distribution in surrounding villages and members of the Community Health Units supported by Base Titanium have been provided with basic training on snake identification and first aid treatment for snake bites.
+With support from the Herpetology Section of the National Museums of Kenya, conservation of reptiles and amphibians forms a key component of the programme.
+A snake identification poster has been distributed to surrounding villages and Community Health Units are provided with basic snake identification and first aid treatment training for snake bites.